clarapbsousa/myths-and-mists/README.md

   <p align="center">
   <b><i>Fig 4.2.
 Act1: Map1.5 </i></b>
 </p>
-In this level, the player (Orpheus) needs to collect at least 10 drachmas (5 in each map) to access the underworld while maintaining his energy.
+In this level, the player (Orpheus) needs to collect at least 10 dracmas (5 in each map) to access the underworld while maintaining his energy.
 If his energy drops to zero due to encounters with demons or souls, the game ends.

 ### Interlude1
 <p align="center" justify="center">